otaku840726/test-game1/README.md

 # Medieval Survival Demo

-This small demo uses Node, Express and Socket.io with Three.js.
-Buildings, monsters and players are rendered as simple 3D meshes.
-Their relative size is scaled so buildings are largest, monsters are larger than the players, and the players are the smallest.
+This small demo uses Node, Express and Socket.io with a minimal in-browser 3D engine.
+Buildings, monsters and players are rendered as simple meshes and their relative size is scaled so buildings are largest, monsters are larger than the players and the players are the smallest.
+A virtual joystick is provided in the bottom left corner for movement.

 ## Running the game